airbnb/javascript/README.md

   <a name="modules--no-wildcard"></a><a name="10.2"></a>
   - [10.2](#modules--no-wildcard) Do not use wildcard imports.

     > Why?
-This makes sure you have a single default export.
+This makes sure you have a single default export,
+    > and forces you to define the API (keeping things organized)

     ```javascript
     // bad